Windrose Planarity: Embedding Graphs with Direction-Constrained Edges: Straight-line realizability of windrose-planar graphs

 \begin{proof} Let $\mathcal{E}$ be the planar embedding of $(G,Q)$ in a windrose-planar drawing of $(G,Q)$.
 We show how to compute a straight-line windrose-planar drawing $\Gamma$ of $(G,Q)$ with the same embedding as $\mathcal{E}$.
 The construction is performed inductively on the number $n$ of vertices of $(G,Q)$.

 We have two base cases, namely when $n=2$ and when $n=3$.
 In the first case, $(G,Q)$ is an edge, and hence it always admits a straight-line windrose-planar drawing.
 In the second case, $(G,Q)$ is either a path, and hence can be realized using straight-line edges, or a $3$-cycle $\triangle$, and, since it is windrose-planar, admits an angular labeling.
-Hence, the fact that $\triangle$ satisfies the Cycle condition implies that it admits a straight-line windrose-planar drawing.
+Hence, the fact that $\triangle$ satisfies the Cycle Condition implies that it admits a straight-line windrose-planar drawing.
+In particular, if two angle categories are $90^\circ$ and the third angle category is $0^\circ$, then we can make $\triangle$ quasi-triangulated and use Lemma~\ref{le:4-constrained-drawing}.
+Otherwise, there is a $180^\circ$ angle category and two $0^\circ$ angle categories; then, we can draw one edge with slope $\pm 1$ and place the vertex incident to the $180^\circ$ angle category close enough to the edge to make the drawing angular.

 In the inductive case, $n>3$.
 Consider a block $\beta$ of $(G,Q)$ such that, if $(G,Q)$ is biconnected, then~$\beta=(G,Q)$; otherwise, $\beta$ has a single cutvertex $c$ incident to it and not all the edges of $(G,Q)$ that are incident to the outer face of $(G,Q)$ in $\mathcal{E}$ belong to $\beta$.
-Note that such a block exists; in fact, if $(G,Q)$ is not biconnected, then there exist at least two blocks with a single cutvertex incident to them.
-Also, this implies that $c$ is incident to the outer face of $\beta$ in $\mathcal{E}$ and all the internal faces of $\beta$ are also faces of~$(G,Q)$.
+Note that such a block exists.
+In fact, if $(G,Q)$ is not biconnected, then there exist at least two blocks with a single cutvertex incident to them, and thus at least one of these blocks does not contain all the edges of $(G,Q)$ that are incident to the outer face in $\mathcal{E}$.
+Finally note that, for a block $\beta$ satisfying the above properties, we have that the cut-vertex $c$ is incident to the outer face of $\beta$ in $\mathcal{E}$ and all the internal faces of $\beta$ are also faces of~$(G,Q)$.

 We distinguish three cases, based on whether $|\beta|=2$, $|\beta|=3$, or $|\beta| > 3$.

 If $|\beta|=2$, then let $v$ be the vertex of $\beta$ different from $c$.
 Note that $v$ has degree $1$ in $(G,Q)$.
 Clearly, graph $G'=G \setminus v$ is still such that every block is either an edge or a planar $3$-tree.
 We inductively compute a straight-line windrose-planar drawing $\Gamma'$ of $(G',Q')$ with the same embedding as $\mathcal{E}$ restricted to the vertices and edges of $(G',Q')$.
 Let $z$ and $w$ (possibly $z=w$) be the neighbors of $c$ that precede and follow $v$, respectively, in the clockwise order of the neighbors around $c$ in $\mathcal{E}$; see Fig.~\ref{fig:simplecase-3tree}.